View Poll Results: Is handwriting still a necessary skill to teach?

 He now works for a multi milliondollar company as a tradie but in management and even they still do it the old fashioned way although they are now looking to go digital but they still haven't got computers in vehicles.
 Although he does all the quoting on the computer.
 He has mentioned on several occations that he feels for the office girl who has to decifer running day sheets and time sheets.
 Even in such a large company they still do handwritten reciepts.

-So yep you still need handwriting lessons as long as I can read it I'm happy.Homeschooling two children 6 and 13 years of age, with a new sibling due late May 2012.
+So yep you still need handwriting lessons as long as I can read it I'm happy.Homeschooling two children 9 and 16 years of age, and a twenty month old toddler.

 I'm torn, my ds9 has dyslexia & dysgraphia and his hand writing is awful.
 I started with a plan to teach him handwriting because I'm rather proud of my own handwriting.
 I've had to take a good look at what the function of handwriting is for my son and what he has to know.
 At this point I'm looking at just teaching him to print capitol letters and move on the keyboarding skills.